headercom

 The next financial lesson is to build credit wisely.
 Having a poor CIBIL score may be financially devastating.
 Here's what your credit score indicates:

-• 300 to 550 (a poor rating)
+300 to 550 (Poor)

-• 551 to 650 (a fair rating)
+551 to 650 (Fair)

-• 651 to 750 (a good rate)
+651 to 750 (Good)

-• Above 750 (excellent)
+Above 750 (Excellent)

 So, the next time you apply for a loan with a credit score below 550, your lender may reject the application or increase the interest.
 Lenders appreciate applicants who have higher credit rates.
 The same applies to a credit card application.
 A poor score makes your application look risky.
 Lenders think you may not be suitable for paying monthly debts.
 As a result, they either reject your application or increase the interest rate.